Viber/sample-bot-isitup/docs/TUTORIAL.md

 If you don't have Git, grab the installers from the [git website](https://git-scm.com/).

-## Set up your Viber Public Account
+## Set up your Viber API Account
-* Follow the steps to create a [Public Account](https://developers.viber.com/docs/general/getting-started-with-bots/).
+* Follow the steps to create a [Viber API Account](https://developers.viber.com/docs/general/get-started/#get-started-with-bots/).
-* Extract the [Public Account authentication token](https://developers.viber.com/docs/general/public-accounts/#authentication-token) - The authentication token is generated upon Public Account creation and can be viewed by the account's admins in the "edit info" screen of their Public Account.
+* Extract the [account authentication token](https://developers.viber.com/docs/faq/#authentication-tokens) - The authentication token is a unique account identifier used to validate your account in all API requests.
+Once your account is created your authentication token will appear in the account’s “edit info” screen (for admins only).
+Each request posted to Viber by the account will need to contain the token.

 ![][1]

 ## Setting up the project

-Now that we have our Public Account authentication token we can start to setup our NodeJs project.
+Now that we have our account authentication token we can start to setup our NodeJs project.

 Create a new folder for your bot project